SevlaMare/CSS-course-platform/README.md

 ### Prerequisites

-If you don't want to follow the commits history, skip this steps<br>
+If you don't want to follow the commits history, skip these steps<br>
 -Download Git at https://git-scm.com/downloads<br>
--Make a Github account and setup your SSH key in your current machine.<br>
+-Make a Github account and set up your SSH key in your current machine.<br>
 -Clone the repository with terminal:<br>
 git clone git@github.com:SevlaMare/mint-sign-up-clone.git

 ### Setup

-Click on green button in this page (Clone or download) and click on (Download Zip)<br>
+Click on the green button on this page (Code) and click on (Download Zip)<br>
-Unzip de files.
+Unzip files.
 It's ready to use!

 ### Run

-Just drag drop, the index.html on some web browser, like Google Crome.
+Just drag-drop, the index.html on some web browser, like Google Chrome.

 ## Author